build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 ---
-title: Solving Problems You Can't See - How AWS X-Ray and CloudWatch Provide User-Level Observability in Serverless Microservices Applications
+title: Solving Problems You Can't See: How AWS X-Ray and CloudWatch Provide User-Level Observability in Serverless Microservices Applications
 description: Avoid blind spots by tracking users on apps built on AWS
 tags:
 - aws-x-ray